x-atlas-consortia/ubkg-neo4j/Generation_framework/README.md

-# Scripts used by the Ontology Knowledge Graph Architecture
+# Unified Biomedical Knowledge Graph Generation Framework

 ## Background
-The application architecture that supports the HuBMAP ontology service includes a knowledge graph representing a polyhierarchical organization of interconnected ontologies.
+The application architecture that supports the UBKG includes a knowledge graph representing a polyhierarchical organization of interconnected ontologies.
 The knowledge graph is based on an export from the UMLS Metathesaurus, which manages the majority of the standard ontologies and vocabularies in the system.
 The distinctive feature of the HubMAP ontology is that it extends the UMLS knowledge by integrating concepts from other ontologies.